-If you’re thinking about becoming a Costco member, one of the first questions you probably have is what credit cards does Costco accept?
-Costco is the largest members-only warehouse club in the country, and it has an exclusivity deal with Visa, the largest credit network in the world.
+You’re smart to want to know which credit cards Costco accepts, because it only accepts one: Visa.
+The largest members-only warehouse club in the country, Costco has an exclusivity deal with Visa, the largest credit network in the world.
 For many years, Costco stores only accepted American Express cards.
 But in 2016, the warehouse chain made the switch to Visa.

 How Can You Pay at Costco?

 Costco’s change to Visa came as a surprise to many, since the retailer had a deal to accept only American Express cards since 1999.
-That was a switch from only accepting Discover cards, which has a much smaller member base than AmEx.
+Previously, the warehouse club had accepted only Discover cards, which has a much smaller member base than AmEx.
 The Costco-American Express deal served as a huge boon to both companies, with Costco growing into one of the top three retailers in the world and driving billions of dollars in sales volume to American Express.
 Then, Costco moved on to an even larger credit network in Visa.

 It also made shopping more flexible for current Costco members.
 Instead of being locked into using an American Express card, members can now take advantage of the variety of Visa cards available in the marketplace.

-Another change that Costco made when it changed credit providers was switching its Costco credit card from the TrueEarnings Card® from Costco and American Express to a new product, the Costco Anywhere Visa® Card by Citi.
-This new store card is available for no annual fee for Costco members, and offers better rewards than its predecessor.
-Its bonus points include 4% back on up to $7,000 per year (and 1% thereafter) in eligible gas purchases, 3% back at restaurants, 2% back at Costco and 1% back on everything else.
+Costco Anywhere Visa® Card by Citi is available for no annual fee to Costco members, and offers better rewards than its American Express predecessor.
+Its bonus points include 4% back on up to $7,000 per year (and 1% thereafter) in eligible gas purchases, 3% back at restaurants and on eligible travel, 2% back at Costco and on Costco.com and 1% back on everything else.
 It also has the benefit of being a Visa card, which is accepted at more merchants worldwide than American Express.
 Reward points are only redeemable at Costco warehouse stores and on Costco.com.

 To use the payment network, the merchant must pay an interchange fee, which is a percentage of the charge amount.
 Typically, this charge is 2% – 3%.
 By negotiating an exclusivity deal with Visa, though, Costco was able to drastically lower its interchange fees to below 0.5% per transaction.
 With such low credit card fees, Costco is able to keep its prices low.
 It doesn’t have to build credit card fees into its markup, as many of its competitors who pay 3% per transaction might.
 At Costco and other warehouse stores, the revenue margin is fairly small, because they sell the goods for close to wholesale price.
 This means that every little bit of savings helps the company – and benefits you by keeping the prices low.

-Customers don’t need to have a Visa card to pay for their Costco purchases.
-In addition to Visa, Costco also accepts cash, checks, debit/ATM, EBT and Costco Cash Cards.
-Costco gas stations and Costco car washes do not accept cash, checks or EBT.
-For more credit card flexibility, customers can shop on Costco.com and pay using Visa, MasterCard or Discover, in addition to Costco Cash Cards and debit cards.
+Yes, customers don’t need to have a Visa card to pay for their Costco purchases.
+Costco also accepts cash, checks, debit/ATM, EBT and Costco Cash Cards.
+Costco gas stations and Costco car washes, however, do not accept cash, checks or EBT.

 If you’re thinking about becoming a Costco member in order to save on your grocery bill or you’re an existing member who wants to use your credit card to pay for your purchases, you’ll need to have to Visa card to do so.
 Costco no longer accepts American Express cards.
 However you can also pay for your goods with cash or checks or debit cards.